2. Numerical data¶

 Type conversion¶

-There are several cases in which you can convert data types from integers to floating point or vice versa.
+There are several cases in which data can be converted from integers to floating point or vice versa.

 - Division of two integers